mcollina/fastify-api/README.md

 Uses [`fastify.inject`](https://github.com/fastify/light-my-request) under the hood, with _developer ergonomics_ in mind.

 Injects `fastify.api.client` with automatically mapped methods from route definitions.
+Also injects `fastify.api.meta`, which you can serve and use [`manifetch`](https://github.com/galvez/manifetch) to automatically build an API client for the browser.

 ## Usage